Abaddon16/MERN-boilerplate/README.md

 # MERN-boilerplate
-I forked this repo in the hope to boil down the required files to be a minimum working example for a MERN server to explain to my friends and I how it all works together  (we are all learning React and the ilk currently).
-The paring down of files needed to the absolute minimum while still putting forth the same information and  functionality will be an ongoing project that I will improve as I learn more and begin to understand more of the "under-the-hood" functionality of these libraries.
+I forked this repo in the hope to boil down the required files to a minimum working example...
+I didn't realize it pretty much already was.
+Well.
+I have a repo of it now, and I plan to make it more commented and beginner friendly.

 This is a boilerplate project using the following major technologies:
 - [React](https://facebook.github.io/react/) and [React Router](https://reacttraining.com/react-router/) for the frontend